pornin/DDer/README.md

 ## Overview

+This repository contains a generic ASN.1/DER parsing library, written in C#, that has the following features:

+  - Arbitrary ASN.1/DER object can be decoded into object instances that can be explored programmatically.
+  - Such instances can also be built programmatically, and encoded.
+  - Decoding supports binary DER as well as Base64 and PEM.
+  - A text-based structure syntax can be used to describe values.
+The syntax is supported as output (convert an object to a human-readable text format), as input (convert a human-writable format into an ASN.1 object that can be encoded), and as a parsing template (exploring a decoded ASN.1 object, to check the presence of expected structures and elements, and to gather values from elements).

-**DDer** is a simple command-line tool that converts encoded ASN.1 object (DER or BER) to a structured text-based syntax that is reminiscent of Lisp (i.e. it uses parentheses). **MDer** performs the reverse operation.
+**DDer.exe** is a simple command-line tool that converts encoded ASN.1 object (DER or BER) to the structured text-based syntax that is reminiscent of Lisp (i.e. it uses parentheses). **MDer.exe** performs the reverse operation.
 These tools are meant to allow easy analysis of DER-encoded objects (in particular X.509 certificates) and creation of synthetic objects from a text editor or a scripting environment.
+**MDer.exe** can additionally use parameters to insert sub-objects and elements at various places.
+The internal classes `DDer` and `MDer` provide programmatic access to these fonctionalities, in particular with powerful parametrization features to allow easier building and parsing of objects as used in some complicated ASN.1-based protocols (e.g. exploring X.509 certificate contents).

+**ZInt** is a self-contained big integer implementation, in pure C#.
+It is implemented in the [ZInt.cs](BigInt/ZInt.cs) file.
+This file defines the `ZInt` struct type, which can be used basically like plain integers thanks to operator overloads.
+It offers functionalities similar to that of `System.Numerics.BigInteger`, with the following
+differences:

+  - ZInt is much faster on small values: when the value would fit in a signed 32-bit type (`int`), then ZInt use entails no dynamic (GC-based) memory allocation.
+This makes ZInt more appropriate for computations over integers that are usually small but may occasionally exceed the range of `int`.

+  - ZInt also works on old C#/.NET (pre-4.0) that do not support `System.Numerics.BigInteger`.

+  - ZInt has a few extra number-theoretic functions.
+In particular, it can return the Bézout coefficients when computing a GCD;
+    it also includes primality tests, and random generation.

+ZInt is useful for some mathematics-related tasks, e.g. involving some kinds of cryptography, with the following important caveat: it is not constant-time, and thus MUST NOT be used to manipulate private data.
+ZInt is meant to support research tasks and prototyping.

 ## License